lkriffell/monster_shop_2005/README.md

 ## Introduction

 __Monster Shop__ was the group project assigned to the 2006 Back End cohort during Module 2 at [Turing School of Software and Design](https://turing.io/).
-Students were tasked with creating a fictitious e-commerce platform that allowed for _regular users_, _merchants/merchant employees_, and an _admin_ account that served as a "super user."
+Students were tasked with creating a [fictitious e-commerce platform](https://polar-wildwood-61165.herokuapp.com/) that allowed for _regular users_, _merchants/merchant employees_, and an _admin_ account that served as a "super user."

 A [starter repo](https://github.com/turingschool-examples/monster_shop_2005) was provided which included some premade files.
-Students completed user stories to build a web application utilizing a [model-view-controller](https://backend.turing.io/module2/lessons/intro_to_mvc) design pattern and [CRUD functionality](https://backend.turing.io/module2/lessons/restful_routes_and_crud), where _regular users_ would be able to register and create a profile, add items to a shopping cart, and check out. _Merchant employees_ had capabilitites such as marking items as fulfilled, which would eventually be shipped by an _admin_.
+Students worked together in paired and individual sessions to build a web application utilizing a [model-view-controller](https://backend.turing.io/module2/lessons/intro_to_mvc) design pattern and [CRUD functionality](https://backend.turing.io/module2/lessons/restful_routes_and_crud), where _regular users_ would be able to register and create a profile, add items to a shopping cart, and check out. _Merchant employees_ had capabilitites such as marking items as fulfilled, and those items would eventually be shipped by an _admin_.

-Students worked remotely over a 9-day period using Slack, Zoom, Github, and Github projects to attempt 54 assigned user stories.
+Students worked remotely over a 9-day period using Slack, Zoom, Github, and [Github projects](https://github.com/Arique1104/monster_shop_2005/projects/1) to attempt 54 user stories.
 Test-driven development drove the creation of ReSTful routes with tests written in RSpec.

 ## Features
 - Ruby 2.5.3